crpietschmann/portfolio/_imports/_posts/2010-11-17-html5-day-4-add-dropdown-menu-aspnet-mvc-html5-template-using-css-and-jquery.markdown

 body nav ul ul li a{
     line-height: 3.1em;
 }</pre>

-<p>This CSS colors the background of the sub-menu area the same color blue as the page, but it also makes it semi-transparent.
-So any content behind the sub-menu will show through just a little bit.</p>
+This CSS colors the background of the sub-menu area the same color blue as the page, but it also makes it semi-transparent.
+So any content behind the sub-menu will show through just a little bit.
 <h3>Let&rsquo;s wire things up with jQuery</h3>

-<p>Now we just need a little jQuery code to wire up our sub-menus to display when the use hovers the mouse over their parents.
-The jQuery code I&rsquo;m using for this was inspired by Dan Wellman&rsquo;s &ldquo;<a href="http://net.tutsplus.com/tutorials/html-css-techniques/how-to-create-a-drop-down-nav-menu-with-html5-css3-and-jquery/">How to Create a Drop-down Nav Menu with HTML5, CSS3 and jQuery</a>&rdquo; post.</p>
+Now we just need a little jQuery code to wire up our sub-menus to display when the use hovers the mouse over their parents.
+The jQuery code I&rsquo;m using for this was inspired by Dan Wellman&rsquo;s &ldquo;<a href="http://net.tutsplus.com/tutorials/html-css-techniques/how-to-create-a-drop-down-nav-menu-with-html5-css3-and-jquery/">How to Create a Drop-down Nav Menu with HTML5, CSS3 and jQuery</a>&rdquo; post.
 <pre class="brush: js; first-line: 1; tab-size: 4; toolbar: false; ">$(function () {
     $("body nav li").each(function () {
         if ($(this).find("ul").length &gt; 0) {